Rafasu/Algorithms/Sorting/README.md

 ## Sorting Algorithms.

-This repository is full of different types and different ways for sorting arrays.
+This repository is full of different ways for sorting arrays.